TERMS OF ENGAGEMENT AND CLIENT INFORMATION

 The Letter of Engagement sets out how we will calculate our fees for the work it relates to.
 In the absence of our written agreement to the contrary after the date of the Letter of Engagement, fees for any other work will, primarily, be calculated using the hourly rates (if any) set out in the Letter of Engagement or, if no such rates are set out therein, the hourly rates (based on the level of experience of the person(s) carrying out the work) prevailing for our general business from time to time.
 In addition to time spent other factors that will be taken into account by us in determining our fees include the urgency, complexity, novelty and materiality involved in the work in question.
 In the absence of written agreement to the contrary, time spent on a matter and chargeable to you will include all administration duties associated with the work being carried out, time spent by us in discharging regulatory responsibilities including our procedures to ensure compliance with anti-money laundering regulations and the process of assessing, reconciling and rendering invoices to reflect sums received and payable.

 Where a basic hourly charge rate has been indicated it is that which is then current.
-As and when our hourly charge rates are reviewed (normally annually on 1st January), the amended rate will be applied.
+As and when our hourly charge rates are reviewed (normally annually on 1st January or earlier if applicable ), the amended rate will firstly be intimated to you and be applied from the date of intimation.
 Further detail can be provided on request.